Our Take On Nexo

-Nexo is among the best-looking exchanges you’ll find, clearly laid out with nary a glitch to shake your confidence.
+Nexo is among the best-looking exchanges you’ll find.
 The mobile app looks great too.
 Nearly everything you’ll need is a click or two away — and if you’re looking for it (like I was), the button to add funds is right on the main dashboard (scroll down a bit, it’s below the fold on many monitors).

 Once I figured out how to add funds, I was firing on all cylinders and ready to do a full Nexo review.

 Nexo Loyalty Levels

 Nexo uses what they call Loyalty Tiers to drive additional benefits like lower fees or higher interest rates.
 The loyalty tier structure is key to making sense of this Nexo business, so let’s cover that first.

 All users start out at the base loyalty level.
 To qualify for a higher loyalty level, you must own a certain amount of NEXO tokens relative to your total portfolio on Nexo.